+I am a fourth student working in Professor Vincent Gauci's research group.
 My PhD investigates trace greenhouse gas (methane and nitrous oxide) emissions from forests on free draining soils, in particular emission pathways (how the gases move from soils to the trees to the atmosphere) and how these pathways will be affected in the future by global change.
-For the most part research into tropical trace greenhouse gas dynamics has focused on rice paddies and swamplands as these areas are easy to study both in the field and laboratory setting.
+These forests are not thought to be sources of these gases but that may not be the case.

 Pre-doctoral fellow at the Smithsonian Tropical Research Institute

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.

 Explore our qualifications and courses by requesting one of our prospectuses today.Request prospectus